BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 27/04/2019
 ---
 It was another good day.
 Again - the weather was perfect.
 I'm grateful to God for everything he gives... even small things like the weather 🙂🙂

+28/04/2019
+---
+Today we celebrated easter once again! :).
+It was a good time spent together with friends.
+The weather wasn't as sunny as a few days earlier but it was nice anyway.

+29/04/2019
+---
+Monday...
+It was another good Monday! 😊.
+Since my morning habits are everyday, almost every Monday is good, especially when I wake up and see the glowing sun.
+Today at work I had a little demo preview.
+We talked with the product owner and one guy on the client's side.Everything went well, they are satisfied and I'm also happy with the work I have done. 👊

+30/04/2019
+---
+Last day of April.
+Whaaat?!
+I said that few times here but I'll say it again - time flies by so fast.

+01/05/2019
+---
+Today I was helping my dad at work in the yard.
+It's good to do some physical work from time to time instead of clicking on the keyboard 😄😄

+02/05/2019
+---
+I spent the whole day at home.
+In the evening I went out to buy some food and that's all.
+I worked on projects for studies that are quite interesting and certainly educate - this is what studies are for 😃

+03/05/2019
+---
+It was a funny day.
+In the late afternoon I went out on swimming pool with couple of friends and we met other friends there.
+Finally we finished our evening together on grill 👍👍

+04/05/2019
+---
+Today was my birthday.
+I spent 25 years on this Earth, thanks God I'm all healthy and actually have everything I want/need to have.